tumagonx/nwjs_docs_old/How-to-package-and-distribute-your-apps.md

 ## Which files should be shipped?

-Apart from the binary files, there're some other files you should also ship, see instructions for different platforms bellow
+Apart from the binary files, there're some other files you should also ship, see instructions for different platforms below

 ### Windows